campl-ucalgary/campl/README.md

 In this program, `true` is denoted as the character `t` and `false` is any other character.

 See the projects' individual `README.md` for more information i.e., look at `AMPL/README.md` or `AMPLC/README.md` for more information.

+-- package up to a *tar* and send to Cockett so it is backed up formally...
+-- maybe change the ending...

+-- try to get it so that we can tie it up in the future...

+-- by WEDNESDAY next week (September 9)

+-- category theory:
+    -- most likely 3:30pm  mondays and wednesdays?
+    -- Or tuesday/thursday?